-Students taking the online test with a calculator accommodation noted on their IEP or 504 Plan that does not specify hand-held and/or clearly specifies electronic or online calculator, may be provided an online calculator even on non-calculator tests.
+Students taking the online test with a calculator accommodation noted on their IEP or 504 Plan that clearly specifies online calculator may be provided that calculator even on non-calculator portions of content assessments.
 Use of the online calculator must meet specific guidelines:

-- Student must have use of a calculator and a mathematics deficiency noted on their IEP or 504 Plan. - > Student must have received and consistently used the calculator as part of regular classroom instruction throughout the year.
+- Student must have use of a calculator and a mathematics deficiency noted on their IEP or 504 Plan. - Student must have received and consistently used the calculator as part of regular classroom instruction throughout the year.
 Like all other accommodations, a calculator cannot simply be a state testing accommodation.